 Study of topics selected from those covered on the examinations administered by the Society of Actuaries, with the exception of the topics already covered in MATH 325, 332, 333.
-Prerequisite: Varies depending on the topic being taught.
-May be repeated for credit with consent of instructor when topics are different.
+Students who enroll in MATH 441 are expected to prepare and deliver a 30-minute capstone presentation in MATH 449.
+Prerequisites: MATH 325 and MATH 332.
+Corequisite: MATH 449.